tarwn/lessthandot-hugo/blogs/content/posts/2010-11-30-replication-and-mirroring-setup.md

   <img src="/wp-content/uploads/blogs/DataMgmt/mirror_repl/mirroring_replicaton_14.gif" alt="" title="" width="732" height="332" />
 </div>

-We’ve successfully setup transactional replication at this point and can move to setting up the mirroring session.
+We've successfully setup transactional replication at this point and can move to setting up the mirroring session.
 The mirror will exist between Server A (Replication Publisher) and Server B (Replication Distributor).
 To set mirroring up, refer to the following blog on [setting mirroring up with Developer Edition][1].

 Once the mirror setup is completed, replication must be configured further to ensure a failover in the mirror is also followed with a failover in the replication.
 To accomplish this, the agent profiles for all replication agents must have the –PublisherFailoverPartner set.
 This ensures that in the event of a failover, the agents know what the mirror is.